Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 That's all there is to it.

 So now just use your imagination.
-There is more you can do with Jekyll, than with Jekyll on its own!
+There is lot more you can do with Jekyll, than with Jekyll on its own!